SysKitTeam/docs-monitor/installation-configuration/upgrade-to-the-latest-version.md

 We recommend you to perform the database backup before proceeding with the upgrade process.
 {% endhint %}

-1. Download the latest Syskit Monitor version and run the **SyskitMonitorSetup.exe**.
+1. Download the latest Syskit Monitor version and run the **SysKitMonitorSetup.exe**.
 2. **Install Wizard** will inform you that previous version of product, if detected, will be **uninstalled automatically**.
 3. Once the installation is completed, the Syskit Monitor **Configuration Wizard** will appear.